mehmetg/streak_client/README.rst

 Known issues
 -------------

-    * Does not work with Python 3.x, yet.
+    * Python 3.x support is experimental.
     * Unittests are not complete (see dev status)

 -------------